huc-m/PianoBQ/README.md

 PianoBQ (Beginer Qt version) checks that the pianist is pressing only the correct keys in a sequence specified in a MIDI file.

 ### Functionality
-- graphics view of the staff with note leters
+- humble graphics view of the staff w/wo note leters
 - storing and viewing of the fingering
 - step and page scrolling back and forth
 - playing the current midi file at different speeds